EmilyNerdGirl/mqtt-aprs/README.md

 # mqtt-aprs
 Connects to the specified APRS-IS server, and posts the APRS output to MQTT.
 Can parse parameters, or dump the raw JSON from aprslib.
 It's currently for receive only from APRS-IS and sending to an MQTT server.

-This script uses the aprslib python function to do the heavy APRS lifting.
+This script uses the aprslib, https://github.com/rossengeorgiev/aprs-python, to do the heavy APRS lifting.

 INSTALL
 =================